SantaClaas/meal/README.md

 - Optimizations
   - A lot of work and not worth it at the moment
   - Continuously profile size
-  - Record size changes over time to detect degredations
+  - Record size changes over time to detect degradations

 # Requirements